ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-setup.rst

 RangeFinders Setup Overview
 ===========================

 There are many different kinds of rangefinders: Lidar (using laser or infra-red light to measure distance), Sonar (using ultrasonic sound), and Radar (using microwave RF).
-Some are analog, producing  pulses whose timing represent the distance to an object, others are digital sending data streams over serial to UARTs, or I2C, or even via UAVCAN.
+Some are analog, producing  pulses whose timing represent the distance to an object, others are digital sending data streams over serial to UARTs, or I2C, or even via DroneCAN.

 :ref:`RangeFinders (Sonar or Lidar) <common-rangefinder-landingpage>` can be used for :ref:`Object Avoidance <common-object-avoidance-landing-page>` as well as altitude sensors for precision landing in Plane and Copter.